Bootstrap Diagnostic Tests: an empirical illustration

-Similarly to the IV regression framework of Section \ref{sec example InfV}, Montiel Olea, Stock, and Watson (2020) show that if $z_{t}$ is weak, the estimator of $ \textsf{IRF} (h)$ is inconsistent and asymptotically non-Gaussian.
-As is typical in the literature, K\"{a}nzig (2021) pretests the strength of the instrument $z_{t}$ using an F-test from a first-stage regression of $\hat{u}_{1,t}$ on $z_{t}$.
+Similarly to the IV regression framework of Section~\ref{sec example InfV}, Montiel Olea, Stock and Watson (2020) show that if $z_{t}$ is a weak instrument, the estimator of $ \textsf{IRF} (h)$ is inconsistent and asymptotically non-Gaussian.
+As is typical in the literature, K\"{a}nzig (2021) pre-tests the strength of the instrument $z_{t}$ using an F-test from a first-stage regression of $\hat{u}_{1,t}$ on $z_{t}$.
 The reported `regular' F-statistic in his Table 1 is $22.7$, which is above the homoskedastic threshold of $10.3$ (Stock and Yogo, 2005).
 In addition, K\"{a}nzig (2021) reports a `robust' F-statistic of $10.6$.
 Based on this evidence, which K\"{a}nzig (2021) considers supportive of $z_{t}$ being a strong instrument, the IRFs are estimated as described above, and their uncertainty is assessed using $68\%$ and $90\%$ moving block bootstrap confidence intervals (Jentsch and Lunsford, 2019, 2022), based on $10,000$ bootstrap replications.
-These confidence intervals, shown in K\"{a}nzig's Figure 3, appear broadly consistent with the uncertainty commonly encountered by applied macroeconomists.
+These confidence intervals, shown in K\"{a}nzig's Figure 3, appear broadly in line with the uncertainty commonly encountered by applied macroeconomists.

 By exploiting K\"{a}nzig's bootstrap computations, we are able to reassess specification validity of his SVAR-IV model through the lens of bootstrap diagnostics.
-In this case, the null hypothesis of valid specification corresponds to the instrument $z_{t}$ being sufficiently strong for the target shock $\varepsilon_{\text{oil},t}$, a condition that ensures that IRFs are estimated consistently and standard asymptotic inference is valid\footnote{Notice that the bootstrap diagnostic procedure lacks power against failure of instrument exogeneity.
-This is because under strong instruments, the bootstrap distribution is asymptotically Gaussian even if exogeneity fails.}.
+In this case, assuming correct specification of the VAR\ model, the null hypothesis of valid specification corresponds to the instrument $z_{t}$ being sufficiently strong for the target shock $\varepsilon _{\text{oil},t}$, a condition that ensures that IRFs are estimated consistently and standard asymptotic inference is valid.